Harriet Leveson-Gower, Countess Granville: Life in France

 Despite being inundated with politics from a young age due to her mother's prominence as a Whig supporter, Harriet cared little for the subject until later in life.
 Granville's family were firm Tories, though he was more flexible in his positions.
 As an ambassadress, Harriet viewed her role more as a facilitator of political activity rather than an active participant.
 When the Leveson-Gowers hosted parties, she paid careful attention to the needs of those in attendance; luxurious comfort was crucial, as was space for private conversation where important diplomatic and political matters could be discussed.
 In later years her enthusiasm for politics grew, and she became an ardent supporter of Lord Palmerston, the foreign secretary.

-The Leveson-Gowers spent approximately seventeen years in Paris, serving from 1824–1828, 1830–1834, and 1835–1841.
+The Leveson-Gowers spent approximately seventeen years in Paris, serving from 1824 to 1828, 1830–1834, and 1835–1841.

 Each gap was due to a change of government leadership, when a transition of political party prompted Granville to resign his post in 1828 and then in 1834.
 They typically returned to England during each interval.
-In 1833 their second son William, who may have suffered from a chronic condition, died at the age of seventeen; he is rarely mentioned in his mother's letters.
-In 1841 Granville suffered a severe stroke which caused partial paralysis, and he resigned his ambassadorial post a few months later.
+In 1833 their second son William, who may have had a chronic condition, died at the age of seventeen; he is rarely mentioned in his mother's letters.
+In 1841 Granville had a severe stroke which caused partial paralysis, and he resigned his ambassadorial post a few months later.
 For the next two years the family travelled across Europe, before returning to England in November 1843.
 They resided in houses in Brighton and London, and spent portions of their time visiting friends and family at their various country estates.
-Granville suffered another stroke in October 1845 and died in January of the following year.
+Granville had another stroke in October 1845 and died in January of the following year.